learningmatter-mit/NeuralForceField/scripts/cp3d/README.md

         - `n_convolutions` (int): How many convolutions to apply to generate the fingerprint
         - `cutoff` (float): cutoff distance used to define neighboring atoms.
 Note that whatever cutoff you used to generate your neighbor list in the dataset should be the cutoff you use here.
         - `n_gaussians` (int): Number of Gaussians, evenly spaced between 0 and `cutoff`, used for transforming the interatomic distances.
         - `n_filters` (int): Dimension into which the edge features will be transformed.
-Note that the edge features are embedded in a basis of `n_gauss` Gaussian functions, and are then transformed into a vector of dimension `n_filters
+Note that the edge features are embedded in a basis of `n_gauss` Gaussian functions, and are then transformed into a vector of dimension `n_filters`.
         - `mol_fp_layers` (list[dict]): a list of dictionaries.
 Each dictionary will be turned into a neural network layer.
 The way this is done is by creating a layer given by the name in `name` and with the parameters specified in `param`.
 Once the atomic feature vectors are summed after the convolutions, these layers will be applied sequentially to create a final molecular fingerprint.
 The final dimension after these layers should be equal to `mol_basis`.

         Note that if `n_atom_basis` is not equal to `mol_basis`, you must supply at least one linear layer to convert it to the right dimension.
 If they are equal, you can simply set `mol_fp_layers = []`, and no transformation will be applied to them.